OJ Borg: Television

 In 2005, Borg began his TV career hosting a daily live show on VH1 – Radio Gaga – with Absolute Radio's Sarah Champion.
 While working for MTV networks he also presented the Rewind and Ultimate charts, the film show Screen, and fronted guides to the Oxegen Festival in Ireland and the clubs of Ibiza.
 He also presented TMF Kicks, working first with Carole Machin, then Kate Edmondson.

 For three years, Borg was a regular presenter of the National Lottery and EuroMillions programmes on BBC One.

 On 12 September 2007, Borg, along with Lynsey Horn, launched the new Freeview channel Nuts TV, presenting the weeknight live shows along with game show North vs South.
 During this time he also presented with Chanelle Hayes and Lucy Pinder.

 Borg was a continuity voice on newly branded channel Fiver, and took part in The Bullrun, a Gumball 3000 style rally across the United States which was documented for Channel 4 and Nuts TV.

 Borg has a keen interest in MMA and was the post-fight interviewer for BAMMA broadcasting live on Channel 5.
 He also previously hosted the monthly magazine show UFC Fighting Talk on BT Sport.

 On 27 December 2011, he appeared on Celebrity Mastermind on BBC One.
 Taking Star Wars as his specialist subject (and dressed as Princess Leia), he finished third with 21 points.
 On 22 December 2023, he again appeared on Celebrity Mastermind.
 His specialist subject this time was Wayne’s World, he finished first with 16 points.

 From October 2020, Borg has presented World of Zwift, a weekly round-up of what's going on in Zwift racing.

 In 2024, Borg competed on Celebrity MasterChef on BBC One, where he finished in 10th place.

 Esports

 Borg works with ESL at ESL One Cologne 2015 and ESL One Cologne 2019 as Stage host, as well as multiple other ESL and IEM events.
 He has also worked with ESL for the Call of Duty World League, where he hosted events in the European region.

-Personal life

-Borg has two children.
-On his BBC Radio 2 programme he refers to them as "Junior Borg the First" and "Junior Borg the Second."

-He has also made recurring references to a "Belinda Carlisle story," which he regularly states he does not have the time to tell on air.